 Goats are very smart creatures and will see how you treat their herd mates and will judge you accordingly.
 So be patient.

-Pin Them Up
+Hack #2: Pin Them Up

 When you keep them pinned up and bring them food and water, they see you as the giver of delicious nom noms.
 They also see that you are safe and won’t hurt them.

 Seriously, treats are the best.
 We get “apple crack”, which is a goat probiotic in pellet form.
-Even Bella would come running for apple crack.
+Even Bella will come running for apple crack.
 A word of caution.
 Do not give empty calorie treats like crackers, cookies, etc. These can actually mess up their rumen and that is not good.

 But anything can be a treat in moderation.
 We also give small pieces of apple, carrots, cucumbers, etc. They see it as a treat and it allows us to reinforce that they are safe and we are the bringers of delicious nom noms.